abbasmaheryar/MooziBot/README.md

 # MooziBot

 ### Moozi is Farsi for a "prankster", or a jerk but not a mean one.
-MooziBot is the original pranksta gangsta discord bots.
+MooziBot is the original pranksta gangsta discord bot.
 It is designed in ruby using Discordrb API.

 ## Install: